 Assistant Professors (M.D.s, Ph.D.s, or equivalent) and Associate Professors (fewer than four years in rank) are eligible.
 Women faculty and underrepresented minority faculty are encouraged to apply.

 The following materials must be submitted electronically to the Office of Faculty Diversity and Development (email@example.com):

 - Nomination by Department Chair or Center Director

 - Curriculum vitae in standardized UT Southwestern P&T Format (Word template also is available at W:\PUB\SMSDEAN\Promotion and Tenure)

 A list of directors, co-directors, and faculty is available here.

-The pilot LEAD Program will be offered at no cost to the accepted individual or his or her department/center.
+The LEAD Program is offered at no cost to the participants and their sponsors.